 CD4 counts, along with an HIV viral load, are most often used if you are diagnosed with HIV infection to:

 It is recommended that all individuals diagnosed with HIV infection receive antiretroviral treatment as soon as possible, including pregnant women, to reduce the risk of disease progression.
 People typically take at least three drugs from two different classes in order to prevent or minimize virus replication and the emergence of drug-resistant strains.
 Combinations of three or more antiretroviral drugs are referred to as highly active antiretroviral therapy or HAART.

-Sometimes, CD4 tests may be used along with a test for CD8 cells to help diagnose or monitor other conditions such as lymphoma, organ transplantation, and DiGeorge syndrome (see Common Questions #4).
-CD8 cells are another type of lymphocyte that identify and kill cells that have been infected with viruses or that have been affected by cancer.
+Sometimes, CD4 tests may be used to help diagnose or monitor other conditions such as lymphoma, organ transplantation, and DiGeorge syndrome (see below).

-A CD4 count is usually ordered along with an HIV Viral Load when a person is first diagnosed with HIV infection as part of a baseline measurement.
+A CD4 count is usually ordered along with an HIV viral load when you are first diagnosed with HIV infection as part of a baseline measurement.
 After the baseline, a CD4 count will usually be ordered at intervals over time, depending on a few different factors.

 The following table summarizes recommendations* for the timing of CD4 counts and viral load testing:

 |When first diagnosed||Test performed||Test performed|